NORXLAND/Hyperverse/README.md

 # Hyperverse

+**IMPORTANT NOTE (2-dec-2021)**
+*Due to the recent changes on the Hyperverse environment the guide is out of date and will be updated shortly.
+In the meantime use it as a reference on what steps to take at each point of the process, but read carefully the instructions on the official aplications as you go on.
+No liability will be assumed by the collaborators of this guide if you loose your money*

 A guide for beginners who want to enter the world of Hyperverse (formerly Hyperfund):

 1. The Hyperverse environment